grgwng/STAT206FinalCheatsheet/README.md

 Length: 6 pages (You get to add 2 more pages of examples!)

+**USE AT YOUR OWN DISCRETION**

 ## Corrections
+The sheet will only be changed for corrections.
+No new content will be added in changes.

 ### Correction #2
 Timestamp: Dec 6 10:34am